lynleyaldridge/webpage/content/post/2021-02-08-summary-tables-using-gt/index.en.knit.md

 projects: []
 ---

-This post shows how I experimented with more complex features of gt, to create a summary table using the Taylor Swift and Beyoncé Tidy Tuesday data, and drawing on an example
+This post shows how I experimented with more complex features of gt, to create various summary tables using the Taylor Swift and Beyoncé Tidy Tuesday data.

 ## Setup